linnarsson-lab/loom-viewer/README.md

 Once the Loom file is in place in a project folder, we only have access to the standard metadata attributes.

-To view gene expression values and heat map tiles, they must be expanded from the Loom file. **Note that when you change the gene expression data in a loom file, you need to repeat this step with the added -t flag, or you will see the old data instead.**
+To view gene expression values and heat map tiles, they must be expanded from the Loom file. **Note: the expanded files are _not_ automatically updated when changing data in a loom file, meaning the viewer may show the old data!
+To fix this, re-do this step with the added -t flag (for "truncate", telling loom to overwrite the old files)**

 This expansion currently done through the command line (we are working on a web-interface for this, to be more accessible to people less familiar with the command line - see issue #114):